Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 How Did You Do in the Stress and Depression Quiz?

-Oh dear, better look at some stress management techniques before it is too late!
+Oh dear, better look at those precious 7 stress management techniques before it is too late!
 The first thing to learn is very simple.
-Put on some soothing music and learn to relax on the floor as shown below.
+Put on some soothing music and learn to relax on the floor, not on a bed as a soft mattress does not really allow the skeleton to fully let go into gravity.
+In fact many of us feel uncomfortable or are unable to lie down on the floor.

 - Lie down on the floor on your back, not on the bed, and get comfortable as shown in the above picture.